joshmn/gearhead/README.md

 # Gearhead

 Gearhead turns your database into a RESTful API.
-It's like if ActiveAdmin and Grape had a baby.
+It's like if ActiveAdmin, InheritedResources, and Grape had a baby.

+## Purpose

+For internal projects I was always standing up API endpoints that were separate from my regular controllers.
+The boilerplate got old real fast.
+This eliminates boilerplate and leaves enough configuration for you to make it your own.

 ## Installation